 Fat molecules in milk want to gather together.
 When they do that, they form a layer of cream at the top of a container of milk.
 Simply shake well before consuming.
 That kind of separation in milk can make people uneasy, it might look like something was wrong with the milk like it has curdled, but it’s not the same thing.
 We want our milk to be as pure as possible without all the processing so all of our milk is non-homogenized.
 Homogenization is the process that allows the milk and the fat to combine.
 So next time you drink the milk, give it a good shake before consuming.

 Yes!
-It is excellent to use for cooking and baking!
+Camel milk is excellent to use for cooking and baking!

 If I miss a sale, will you match the discounted price?

-If you missed a sale after your purchase was made, we unfortunately are not able to adjust the price to match the new sale.
-But we regularly run new sales and discounts, so sign-up our newsletter to receive updates.
+If you missed a sale after your purchase was made, unfortunately, we are not able to adjust the price to match the new sale.

 Health & Wellness